 2. Tech Savvy

 This period doesn’t only mean investing in technology, but also understanding it.
-In combination with remote proficiency, having some knowledge of specific platforms, tools, and concepts would be beneficial to become independent.
+In combination with remote proficiency, having some knowledge of specific platforms, tools, concepts, and online applications like eFax would be beneficial to become independent.
 This includes understanding data science, artificial intelligence, as well as the mastering of tools like Slack, Asana, Zoom, and others to foster collaboration, communication, and teamwork.

 Human connection and communication is at the base of any workplace.
 With social distancing and remote work in place, it’s crucial more than ever to demonstrate empathy for others’ emotions and behaviors.
 Emotional intelligence is a must.
 Clear communication cements trust and increases production levels.